akuhara/HypoTremorMCMC/docs/hypo_tremor_convert.md

 Filename convention for SAC data files constituted of the three reserved variables ($STA, $ID, and $CMP, representing station name, time ID, and component, respectively), the concatenation operator (+), and arbitral character strings.

 ### t_win_conv
-Length of a time window to which the envelope transformation is applied [sec]
+Length of a time window segment to which the envelope transformation is applied [sec]

 ## Input file configuration